 Information Source | Access Control | Network Connection | Asset Management | Gateway Point | Marketing | Product Authentication

-NFC tags work by storing little bits of information so it opens a world of convenience.
+NFC tags Australia work by storing little bits of information so it opens a world of convenience.
 The information could be a link to a website address, a YouTube video clip, a contact number, a downloadable restaurant menu, the location of a local pub or a whole bunch of other information type.
 The tag tells a smartphone what service or app to use to launch this information.
-This is done by tapping an NFC tag.
-You will need a smartphone with an NFC feature.
-Make sure you turn it on and tap to recall the information.
+You need a smartphone with an NFC feature.
+Make sure you turn it on and tap to open a world of convenience.

 NFC is short for Near Field Communication.
 NFC triggers when a smartphone is right beside an NFC terminal or tag.
 Tapping the terminal or tag is the most common way of interaction.
 You have absolute control over what you want to connect to.

 Turning on or enabling NFC is easy.
-Simply go to your settings menu and look for the NFC option tab.
+Simply go to your smartphone’s settings menu and look for the NFC option tab.
 Turn it on you’re ready to go.
-Keep it on for ongoing connectivity because NFC doesn’t need much power so it will not drain your battery.
+It’s OK to keep it on for ongoing connectivity because NFC doesn’t need much power so it will not drain your battery.

-The location of your phone’s NFC “sweet spot” or antenna varies by manufacturer.
-It is commonly found at the back or top of your phone.
-This is the best spot for interacting with an NFC tag.
+The location of your smartphone’s NFC “sweet spot” or antenna varies by manufacturer.
+It is commonly found at the back or top of your smartphone.
+This is the best spot for interacting with an NFC terminal or tag.
 The optimum read range is generally around 2cm.

 Look for the NFC mark.
 It means that you can interact with it.
 Tapping it activates an action, transaction or experience.
-You will find the mark on devices and on a variety of touch points in your physical environment so keep an eye out for the mark.
+Find the mark on devices, products, objects and a variety of touch points in your physical environment so keep an eye out for the mark.